samalty/full-stack-project/README.md

 property of the bottom scrollbar to hidden.
 Code was also introduced to ensure that the scrolling buttons don't appear in Firefox browsers.
 Other than this, there were no cross-browser issues with functionality or design.

+## Known issues

+Within the urls.py file in the blog folder, the url pattern for the create_or_edit_post page begins with a forward slash.
+For some reason, removing this forward slash would result in a 404 error whenever the url would be called.
+I was unable to resolve this issue, and so the forward slash remains.

 ## Deployment

 The final project was pushed to Github, before being deployed to Heroku by way of connecting to the Github workspace.
 A Heroku Postgres